rehman01010/Cloud-Computing-IoT-And-Computer-Application/README.md

-Started on 19 January 26 - *CONTINUE ✅*
+*CONTINUED✅*

-Download and unzip the folder for the utilisation of the pdf materials.
+Download and unzip the folder to utilise the PDF materials.

-It will be updated after each weekend.
+It will be updated from time to time.

-# It is a special-purpose repository for IoT advanced solutions, Computer Applications, and Cloud computing, mainly targeting HSSC-1 FBISE Students.
+# It is a special-purpose repository for IoT advanced solutions, Computer Applications, and Cloud computing, mainly targeting HSSC-1 {Intermediate in Technologies} FBISE Students.

 *format of the file will be*

 -> Subject | Lecture No | Lecture name

+-It is an open-source; feel free to enhance for a better understanding of students.